bbr-mhnds/alaqa-python/docs/doctor-registration.md

 # Doctor Registration API Documentation

 ## Overview
-The doctor registration process is a two-step verification system that requires both email and SMS verification before completing the registration.
+The doctor registration process is a two-step verification system that uses SMS verification before completing the registration.
 After successful registration, the doctor's account will be pending admin approval.

 ## Base URL
 ```